ppnsanders/pp-mp-examples/README.md

 1. [pp-mp-managed-path](https://github.com/ppnsanders/pp-mp-examples/tree/master/pp-mp-managed-path)

 *Description:* A marketplace model in which the marketplace assumes financial liability.
 Sellers aren't required to have PayPal Business accounts.

+> Once you create a reference account with Managed-Path you can "Save as default".
+Once you save that reference account if you open the [pp-mp-order](https://github.com/ppnsanders/pp-mp-examples/tree/master/pp-mp-order) or [pp-mp-delayed-order](https://github.com/ppnsanders/pp-mp-examples/tree/master/pp-mp-delayed-order) apps you will see your newly created reference account info in the Default config.
+Click "Use Default Merchant" to continue to create the Order and run the checkout.

 *Documentation:*